 Change your incision dressings.
 Your incisions will seep fluid and some blood for a short time after surgery.
 Keep dressings clean and dry.
 A cotton swab with peroxide is appropriate for cleansing incisions.
 Do not remove any steri-strips over your stitches.
 Apply anti-bacterial ointment over the steri-strips, and then apply a gauze pad.
 If you have a drain placed in your incisions, carefully follow the instructions for drain care and record drained fluid on the Drain Care Instructions and Log.
+You will have a port used to fill the expander that you can see or feel under the skin.
+Cleanse this area as directed.

-Wear a support bra or your surgical garment around the clock: Follow the instructions specifically and wear this garment at all times.
+Wear a support bra or your surgical garment around the clock.
+Follow the instructions specifically and wear this garment at all times.